Jump-start or Accelerate Your International Growth

 Resources and opportunities for international business

-In her recent Inaugural Address imagining the future of Houston, Mayor Annise Parker said, “We don’t have to imagine Houston as an international city – we already are!
+In her first Inaugural Address imagining the future of Houston, Former Mayor Annise Parker said, “We don’t have to imagine Houston as an international city – we already are!
 The whole world lives in Houston.
 This city’s cosmopolitan, international, diverse and tolerant nature is not secret to us.”

 Increasingly, Houston area businesses are looking for opportunities to profit by operating internationally.
 There are resources and infrastructure abound in the Houston area for those who want to go or grow the “international” in their business.